Cloud 9 (George Harrison song)

-"Cloud 9" is a song by English rock musician George Harrison that was released as the opening track of his 1987 album Cloud Nine.
+"Cloud 9" is a song by the English rock musician George Harrison that was released as the opening track of his 1987 album Cloud Nine.
 It was also issued as a promotional single in the United States, where it peaked at number 9 on Billboard's Album Rock Tracks chart.
 Co-produced by Jeff Lynne, the recording features guitar interplay between Harrison, on slide guitar, and Eric Clapton.
 Harrison performed the song in concert throughout his 1991 Japanese tour with Clapton and in 1992.
 A live version appears on Harrison's Live in Japan album, while the original studio recording was included on his 1989 compilation Best of Dark Horse.